 \section{Bose Gas in a 1D box}

 We consider $N$ weakly interacting ultracold bosons of mass $m$, held by a 1D box potential of length $L$ along the $x$ direction.
-To achieve a 1D geometry we further assume sufficiently strong harmonic confinement along the perpendicular $y$, $z$ directions e.g., characterized by $\sqrt{\omega_y \omega_z}=\omega_{\perp}$, where for simplicity $\omega_y=\omega_z \equiv \omega_{\perp}$.
-Accordingly, as long as $\hbar \omega_{\perp}$ is much larger than all the other relevant energy scales, the atoms become kinematically constrained along the elongated $x$ direction as is well-known~\cite{pitaevskii2003bose} and also as has been demonstrated in recent 1D experiments for associated PS structures~\cite{Romero_experimental_2024,mossman2024nonlinear}.
+To achieve a 1D geometry, we further assume sufficiently strong harmonic confinement along the perpendicular $y$, $z$ directions, e.g., characterized by $\sqrt{\omega_y \omega_z}=\omega_{\perp}$, where for simplicity $\omega_y=\omega_z \equiv \omega_{\perp}$.
+Accordingly, as long as $\hbar \omega_{\perp}$ is much larger than all the other relevant energy scales, the atoms become kinematically constrained along the elongated $x$ direction as is well known~\cite{pitaevskii2003bose} has also been demonstrated in recent 1D experiments for associated PS structures~\cite{Romero_experimental_2024,mossman2024nonlinear}.
 Hence, a 1D description is adequate for addressing both the stationary and dynamical properties of the system.
 The MB Hamiltonian of this ultracold atom gas reads

-Here, $x_i$ refers to the position of the $i$-th particle, and $V(x_i)=0$ for $\abs{x_i} \leq L/2$, while $V(x_i)=\infty$ otherwise, represents the 1D box potential of length $L$.
-The potential facilitates the crafting of Riemann, namely step-like, initial conditions~\cite{el2016dam} corresponding here to a density jump at the boundaries located at $x=\pm L/2$.
-Such initial conditions can nowadays be controllably engineered experimentally~\cite{mossman2024nonlinear,tamura2025observation,navon2021quantum,Tajik_designing_2019} and, upon quench to the attractive regime, they are expected to spontaneously focus within the attractive medium, with the resulting interference spontaneously leading to RW generation.
-Here, the relatively weak repulsive interactions result in a large healing length for the considered box size, and therefore the overall initial density is not completely uniform as it would be for larger repulsions and/or particle numbers.
-This prevents the full development of dispersive shock waves~\cite{el2016dispersive}, expected from a uniform density with a jump at the boundary that would emulate Riemann initial conditions.
-Yet, as we will argue below our setting enables the unprecedented dynamical formation of a quantum PS structure.
+Here, $x_i$ refers to the position of the $i$th particle, and $V(x_i)=0$ for $\abs{x_i} \leq L/2$, while $V(x_i)=\infty$ otherwise, represents the 1D box potential of length $L$.
+The potential facilitates the crafting of Riemann, namely, steplike initial conditions~\cite{el2016dam}, corresponding here to a density jump at the boundaries located at $x=\pm L/2$.
+Such initial conditions can nowadays be controllably engineered experimentally~\cite{mossman2024nonlinear,tamura2025observation,navon2021quantum,Tajik_designing_2019}.
+Upon quench to the attractive regime, they are expected to focus within the attractive medium, with the resulting interference leading to RW generation; see also Appendix~\ref{app:harmmonic_trap} for the effect of a harmonic trap on the dynamics.
+Here, the relatively weak repulsive interactions result in a large healing length for the considered box size, and therefore, the overall initial density is not completely uniform as it would be for larger repulsions and/or particle numbers.
+This prevents the full development of DSWs~\cite{el2016dispersive}, expected from a uniform density with a jump at the boundary that would emulate Riemann initial conditions.
+Yet, as we will argue below, our setting enables the unprecedented dynamical formation of a quantum PS structure.